TCS Ninja Coding Questions

 1. Longest Increasing Subsequence (LIS)

-Problem Statement: Another problem is to find the length of the longest increasing subsequence given an integer array.
+Problem Statement: Find the length of the longest increasing subsequence given an integer array.
 The subsequence does not have to be contiguous itself, but its elements should account for an increasing order.

 In this way, we will use Dynamic Programming to solve the problem.
 The idea is to create a DP table where each entry dp[i] denotes the longest increasing subsequence that ends at index i.
 We will check, for each element of the array, whether it is extending any of those sequences that end before it by comparing it to the previous elements.